 But, even this has annoying limitations.
-Versioning systems that use a snapshot checkout model limit you in various ways.
-It's hard to work on multiple lines of development at the same time (you need one snapshot per line).
+Versioning systems that use a simple checkout model limit you in various ways.
+It’s hard to work on multiple lines of development at the same time (you need one checkout per line).
 They also make it hard to make local snapshots of your work since if you checkin from your sandbox the changes go back to the central repository.
 The model in use here is this:

 Make local changes.

 The only tools you get in step 2 are whatever is in your file system.
 The communication between the server and the client is all in terms of textual changes to some set of files.
 This is important.

 These issues have lead to a new class of versioning systems called “distributed” version control systems.
 This is an odd name since all shared repositories are in some sense “distributed” but in this context what it means is that rather than checkout a snapshot into your sandbox what you get instead is a copy of the entire central repo.
 You can then work in your own repository as you wish: make checkouts, checkin intermediate changes, work on multiple lines of code at once, and so on.
 When your changes are done you package them up and send them back to be merged into the central repo.

 DVC systems, as exemplified by a psychotically useful tool called “git” tend to work with a slightly different model than traditional systems.
 You tend to think of them as tools for manipulating the actual history graph of the repository rather than just the changes to the individual files themselves.
 This is a natural extension of the snapshot model since rather than working on a local snapshot you are working on a local repository with its own unique history.
 The goal is then to figure out how this local history and the history in the server should be related.

 So here is what you do: